ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 As such the matching policy for conditionally endorsed values must be up to the Endorser not the Appraisal Policy Provider.
 Thus, an Endorsement format that supports conditionally endorsed values (e.g., {{-rats-corim}}) would probably include some minimal matching policy (e.g., exact match against a singleton reference value).
-This unfortunately complicates design as a Verifier may need multiple parsers for matching policies.
+This unfortunately complicates the Verifier design as it may need multiple parsers for matching policies.

 # Endorsing Verification Keys {#endorsing-keys}